up9inc/tutorials/kafka-weavesocks/k8s/README.md

 # UP9 / Microservices / Kafka Demo Environment

+This repository includes:
-This repository includes all of the artifacts required to deploy a demo microservices application (Weavesock), on a Kubernetes cluster as well as a quick tutorial of how to use UP9.
+- Installing a demo microservices application (Weavesock), on a Kubernetes cluster
+- A quick tutorial of how to use UP9

 ## Prerequisites
 - Minikube and Helm